AntonioND/gbt-player/README.md

 How to compile examples
 -----------------------

--RGBDS: Put rgbasm, rgbfix and xlink in the source folder and double clic the bat file.
+-RGBDS: Put rgbasm, rgbfix and rgblink in the source folder and double clic the bat file.
 Compiled binary included.
 -GBDK: Open the bat file, change it to set the correct path to your lcc binary and double clic the bat.

 Notes